getodk/central-frontend/CONTRIBUTING.md

 Also note about comments:

-- You can use comments in `/src/locales/en.json`, which is parsed as JSON5.
+- You can use comments in `/src/locales/en.json5`, which is parsed as JSON5.
-- If you add a comment about a specific key to the top of `/src/locales/en.json`, that comment will be added for the key whether it appears in `en.json` or a single file component `i18n` custom block.
+- If you add a comment about a specific key to the top of `/src/locales/en.json5`, that comment will be added for the key whether it appears in `en.json5` or a single file component `i18n` custom block.
 - `restructure.js` will automatically generate comments for any message whose path ends with `.full`, because such messages are used for component interpolation.
 - Use JSON with comments, but do not use other features of JSON5, which our workflow might not support.

 Before each release, we download all translations from Transifex and save them in [`/transifex/`](/transifex/).
 Transifex allows translations to be downloaded "for use" or "to translate."
 We use "to translate," because untranslated strings are included as empty strings; "for use" fills in untranslated strings with the source strings, which we would then have to discard.
 On the website, Transifex allows the translations to be downloaded "to translate" for an individual locale, but not all locales at once.
 To download all locales at once, use the Transifex client, specifying `translator` as the mode.

-Once they are downloaded, we convert the Transifex structured JSON files to Vue I18n JSON by running [`/bin/transifex/destructure.js`](/bin/transifex/destructure.js). `destructure.js` generates all locale files in `/src/locales/` other than `en.json`.
+Once they are downloaded, we convert the Structured JSON files to Vue I18n JSON by running [`/bin/transifex/destructure.js`](/bin/transifex/destructure.js). `destructure.js` generates all locale files in `/src/locales/` other than `en.json5`.

 To summarize the workflow:

-- Use Vue I18n as you normally would, adding messages to `/src/locales/en.json` and to single file component `i18n` custom blocks.
+- Use Vue I18n as you normally would, adding messages to `/src/locales/en.json5` and to single file component `i18n` custom blocks.
 - Add any developer comments to the Vue I18n JSON.
 - Run `restructure.js` to generate `strings_en.json`.
 - `strings_en.json` is automatically pulled into Transifex.